hansenjn/MotiQ/README.md

 MotiQ is a set of ImageJ plugins that can be run in ImageJ or the extended ImageJ version FIJI.
 Please follow our [installation guide in the MotiQ wiki](https://github.com/hansenjn/MotiQ/wiki/Installation) to install FIJI / ImageJ and MotiQ to your computer.

 ### Applying MotiQ
 Donwload a manual from this repository [here](https://github.com/hansenjn/MotiQ/blob/master/Manual/MotiQ_Manual_v2021-1.pdf).
 Example settings can also be found in the original MotiQ publication.
 Note that MotiQ settings may require to be optimized for your data set before MotiQ can deliver perfect results.
+Visit the [MotiQ wiki](https://github.com/hansenjn/MotiQ/wiki) for more advice.